pi-hole/docs/docs/abbreviations.md

+*[API]: Application Programming Interface (a set of subroutine definitions, protocols, and tools for building application software)
 *[DNS]: Domain Name Service (decentralized naming system for computers, services, or other resources connected to the Internet)
+*[DnyDNS]: Dynamic DNS record pointing to a frequently changing IP address *[DHCP]: Dynamic Host Configuration Protocol (network management protocol for configuring Internet Protocol version 4 (IPv4) hosts with IP addresses)
+*[DHCPv6]: Dynamic Host Configuration Protocol version 6 (a network protocol for configuring Internet Protocol version 6 (IPv6) hosts with IP addresses)
 *[FTL]: Pi-hole's Faster Than Light daemon
-*[DHCP]: Dynamic Host Configuration Protocol (network management protocol for configuring Internet Protocol version 4 (IPv4) hosts with IP addresses)
-*[DHCPv6]: Dynamic Host Configuration Protocol version 6 (a network protocol for configuring Internet Protocol version 6 (IPv6) hosts with IP addresses)
 *[IPv4]: Internet Protocol version 4 (addresses like 192.168.0.1)
 *[IPv6]: Internet Protocol version 6 (addresses like 2001:db8::ff00:42:8329)
 *[HTTP]: Hypertext Transfer Protocol (HTTP), an application protocol for distributed, collaborative, and hypermedia information systems
 *[HTTPS]: HTTP Secure (HTTPS), an extension of the Hypertext Transfer Protocol (HTTP) for secure communication over a computer network
 *[TCP]: Transmission Control Protocol (protocol providing reliable, ordered, and error-checked delivery of data between applications running on hosts communicating via an IP network)
-*[UDP]: User Datagram Protocol (a network communications method for sending messages as datagrams) *[API]: Application Programming Interface (a set of subroutine definitions, protocols, and tools for building application software)
-*[PE]: Privacy Extension
+*[UDP]: User Datagram Protocol (a network communications method for sending messages as datagrams) *[PE]: Privacy Extension
 *[PID]: Process identifier (a number used to identify a process) *[HOSTS]: The computer file /etc/hosts is an operating system file that maps hostnames to IP addresses